 Also indicate the full name of the author who will introduce the demonstrator(s).

-Author Name: Demonstrating the procedure will be _________ (name of the person or persons), a _________ PhD and me as Post doc(technician, post doc, grad student) in our laboratory.
-(Add additional mention of demonstrators as necessary).
+Andreas Schreiber: Demonstrating the procedure will be Süreyya Geissinger, a PhD student and me as Post doc in our laboratory.

 Interview style: Author saying the above